 LGT has introduced a sustainability rating to support its clients when making investment decisions in a way that takes ESG criteria into account: the LGT Sustainability Rating for equities, bonds, funds and ETFs.
 The rating is carried out using an in-house rating tool that has been successfully used manage the LGT sustainability funds since 2009.
 The individual investment instruments are awarded one star (poor) to five stars (excellent) for their sustainability quality based on the ESG score achieved.
 This gives clients access to easy-to-understand information about the sustainability quality of their investments and enables them to make their investments more sustainable.

 Sustainable investment funds have been part of LGT’s product range since 2009.
 Since 2019, we have also been offering our private clients actively managed portfolio management solutions with a focus on sustainability.
 The aim thereof is to have a positive impact on people and the environment while at the same time creating long-term financial value.

-Institutional investors are systematically taking sustainable financial products into account– LGT has also been mindful of applying sustainability criteria in its investment activities for many years.
-Since 2003, a clause on responsible and sustainable investing has been an integral part of many of LGT’s investment programs.
-As a result, we systematically exclude investments that pose significant risks in the areas of the environment, society and governance (ESG criteria).
+Institutional investors now routinely consider sustainable financial products - and LGT too has been implementing sustainability criteria in its investment business for many years.
+Since 2003, a clause on the subject of responsible and sustainable investing has been a permanent feature of many of LGT’s investment programs.
+This enables us to exclude investments that involve significant risks relating to environmental, social and governance factors (ESG criteria).